mozaik-association/mozaik/docs/3Mandates-module.md

 ??? tip

-    It is possible to create and retrieve all categories of mandates for political mandates - internal and external by clicking on "configurations" then "categories of mandates"
+    It is possible to create and retrieve all categories of mandates for political, internal and external mandates by navigating in the 'Mandates --> Configurations' menu.